University of Chicago Professor Cofounds Data-Driven Molecular Engineering Company

-“It’s really exciting to think about Evozyne as being a first major startup company to emerge directly on the principles of molecule engineering,” he added.
+“It’s really exciting to think about Evozyne as being a first major startup company to emerge directly on the principles of molecule engineering.

 To achieve these goals, Ranganathan stressed the importance of bringing together disparate groups – not just biology, but computer science, physics, mathematics, and the humanities.

 “Too many people think that you have to be utilitarian to achieve anything practical,” he explained.
 “It’s really the case, at least in biology, that there is so much unknown about the basic principles, that without exposing those things and without an organization that has the commitment to basic science, we will never have these transformative advancements.”